Our 22 lessons

 4. Build up a network of trusted partners

 We can’t do everything!
 We took the decision that we didn’t want to host websites so work with an IT company in Yate called Refresh IT who deal with hosting for most of our clients.
-We also call on our graphic designer Emma, when needed, and have the support of other developers we use if we need extra resources.
+We also call on our graphic designer, Emma, and Anna our photographer when needed.
+We also have the support of other developers we use if we need extra resources.

 5. Work with your local community